ASX is replacing CHESS with distributed ledger technology (DLT) developed by Digital Asset

 - Is ASX using bitcoin?

-- Will ASX give everyone access to the blockchain?
+- Will ASX give everyone access to the distributed ledger?

 - How will ASX stakeholders participate fully in the innovation process?

 - What do I need to do now, do I need to start planning resources, budget?

 - Will there be any further changes to CHESS in the interim period?

 - How can participant connect to the new system?

 - What are the key features of a node?